strfox/SuperAutoClicker/README.md

 ![](https://i.imgur.com/KvqVlJL.png)
 # SuperAutoClicker

-**SuperAutoClicker** is a free, open-source auto clicker that can be controlled on-the-fly by using the Numpad buttons.
+**SuperAutoClicker** is a free, open-source auto clicker that can be controlled on-the-fly by only the keyboard buttons.
 You can set the interval, toggle it on and off and switch between mouse buttons without ever leaving your game.

 ## Supported Operating Systems